ericklikan/TheFallenKingdom/README.md

 Made by Michael Tommasone, Elric Lazaro, Joseph Lek, Erick Leon

 Adventure through the castle as you'll face many challenges in order to defeat the dark force within the shadowy castle.
-Fight your way through monsters, and upgrade to bigger and better weapons on the way
+Fight your way through monsters, and upgrade to bigger and better weapons on the way as you find your way through the levels of the castle.